 And, gorgeous or not, like so many natural species in Australia, Numbats are at risk of extinction and again, it’s feral cats that pose the existential threat.

-This Program aligns perfectly with FAME’s priorities because it brings partly under our umbrella, not only the Numbat population in areas of WA, but also several other, threatened, species.
+This Project aligns perfectly with FAME’s priorities because it brings partly under our umbrella, not only the Numbat population in areas of WA, but also several other, threatened, species.

 What will man’s best friend do?
 The Project has several parts including:

-- objectively measuring the effectiveness of the trained dogs in detecting feral cats; and
+- Objectively measuring the effectiveness of the trained dogs in detecting feral cats; and

-- Numbat Task Force
+• The Numbat Task Force